sujan060/testing111/packages/mobile/README.md

 export GRADLE_OPTS='-Dorg.gradle.daemon=true -Dorg.gradle.parallel=true -Dorg.gradle.jvmargs="-Xmx4096m -XX:+HeapDumpOnOutOfMemoryError"'
 ```

-## Running the App

-1. If you haven't already, run `yarn` from the monorepo root to install dependencies.

-2. Attach your device or start an emulated one.
+1. Attach your device or start an emulated one.

     You can verify if your device is properly connecting to ADB with `adb devices`.
     More information about running the app on Android devices can be found on the
     [React Native docs][rn running on device].

-3. Compile the project and start the bundler with
+2. Compile the project and start the bundler with

     ```bash
     yarn run dev